Coming Soon: Galleria x Bachman's "Sugar Coated" Floral Experience

 “This year, we are truly going to transform our spaces into a springtime wonderland of oversized, sweet treats bursting with bold, bright blooms,” says Eisenberg.
 “All of Galleria’s stores and restaurants are excited for this sweet opportunity to help our visitors indulge in some early spring fever.”

-Make no mistake: this scrumptious-smelling experience is primed for social media.
-If this year is anything like the past, we can expect to see tenants spread the flower power.
+Sure, the floral experience gives us Northerners the dose of spring we need after months of cold and snow, but make no mistake: this scrumptious-smelling experience is also primed for social media.
+And if this year is anything like the past, we can expect the tenants to give us plenty of content by spreading the flower power.
 Last year, shops filled their windows and displays with floral-inspired fashions, décor and homewares, and restaurants offered edible flowers and floral-shaped baked goods.

 photo courtesy of Galleria